mike-uffelman/weather-app/README.md

 ## About The Project

+This is a weather application built to provide the user with many useful datapoints, including the user's location for weather lookup, current, hourly, and weekly forecast, a weather map, weather alerts, location search (via name or map), and location bookmarking.

-This is a weather app project built primarily using vanilla JavaScript, it also utilizes many packages and resources for specialized features including OpenWeather API for weather data, Leaflet for maps, and OpenStreetMap for map tiling.
+The application was built primarily using vanilla JavaScript, it also utilizes many packages and resources for specialized features including OpenWeather API for weather data, Leaflet for maps, and OpenStreetMap for map tiling.

 Under the hood, it's a Model-View-Controller(MVC) architecture utilizing modules and parcel.js to implement the build.
 [Demo the app here](https://main--cranky-booth-057572.netlify.app/).

-The app styling was built using Sass as a preprocessor to CSS to take advantage of the mixins, nesting, and other features.
+The app styling was built using Sass to take advantage of the mixins, nesting, and other features.

+This project was originally designed to practice building forms and using an api.
+However, as I learned new technologies and concepts the application evolved into a more of a 'capstone' type of project to encompass much of what I had learned up to that point.
+The application functionality is feature rich for the user.
+Some features includes,

 ### Basic Usage

-- The user provides a location and the app retrieves and displays the current weather, a current weather map, hourly forecasts, weekly forecasts, and current weather alerts.
+- The user provides a location (either via search or browser location) and the app retrieves and displays the current weather, a current weather map, hourly forecasts, weekly forecasts, and current weather alerts.

 - The user is able search for locations via text input of city, state(only for USA), country code (e.g. "london, gb" or "reno, nv, us") or by selecting a location on the map in the search form.